 This feature provides the following benefits:

 You don’t need to configure or manually instrument your applications before deployment if your Java applications use any of the supported libraries.

 You can start streaming traces and monitor distributed applications with Splunk APM in minutes.

-Automatic instrumentation is only available for applications using one or more of the Supported libraries and frameworks.
-If your application is not currently supported, you can Manually instrument Java applications for Splunk Observability Cloud to generate trace data.
+Automatic instrumentation is only available for applications using supported Java libraries.
+See Supported libraries and frameworks.
+If your application isn’t supported, manually instrument your service to generate trace data.
+See Manually instrument Java applications for Splunk Observability Cloud .

 Your Splunk Observability Cloud realm and access token.

 To get an access token, see Retrieve and manage user API access tokens using Splunk Observability Cloud.

 To find the realm name of your account, open the navigation menu in Observability Cloud.
 Select Organizations section., and then select your username.
 The realm name appears in the

 Zero Config Auto Instrumentation is available on Kubernetes and Linux using the Splunk OTel Collector and OTel Java agent.
 When you activate Zero Config, the Splunk OTel Java agent automatically instruments all Java applications running in the target environment.

 On Linux, the target environment is the entire Linux host, so the Java agent instruments every Java application on the host.